-The report confirms that the Ministry of Tourism and Antiquities (MoTA), Hebron Municipality (HM), and Hebron Rehabilitation Committee (HRC) remain committed to safeguarding the OUV of the property, including the conditions of authenticity and integrity and the protection and management system.
-It also shows the progress achieved in the elaboration of Management and Conservation Plan (MCP), within the framework of the International Assistance (No IA2018-3007).
-Pre-final of the MCP had been finalized and submitted to the World Heritage Centre (WHC), in accordance with the contract signed with UNESCO- Ramallah office in May 2019.
+The report confirms that the Ministry of Tourism and Antiquities (MoTA), Hebron Municipality (HM), and Hebron Rehabilitation Committee (HRC) remain committed to safeguarding the OUV of the property, including the conditions of authenticity and integrity and the protection and management regime.

-The report also summarizes the work undertaken to improve the conditions of the WHP, as well as initiatives to promote the socio-economic situation of the local community and its awareness of the values of the land.
-However, the site is still vulnerable due to the illegal procedures and violations of the Israeli Occupying Power (IOP) including new plans, illegal excavations that are harmfully affecting the authenticity and integrity of the property, in addition to hundreds of other violations towards the local community and their freedom of access to places of worship.
+The report summarizes the work that has been undertaken, which is improving the conditions of the WHP, in addition to initiatives designed to promote the socio-economy of the local community, and their awareness toward the values of the property.
+However, the property is still vulnerable due to the illegal procedures and violations of the Israeli Occupying Powers (IOP) including new plans, new constructions, illegal excavations that are harmfully affecting the authenticity and integrity of the site, in addition to hundreds of other violations towards the local community and their freedom of access to places of worship.
 Accordingly, the State of Palestine wishes to retain the property "Hebron/Al-Khalil Old Town" on the List of World Heritage in Danger.